Dijadiju/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 3-twofiles script displays the content of the /etc/passwd and /etc/hosts in the terminal.

 The 4-lastlines script displayed the last 10 lines in the /etc/passwd file.

+The 5-firstlines script displays the last 10 lines in the /etc/passwd file.